 (I had an uncomplicated, run-of-the-mill vaginal birth, and I’m sure that in other circumstances there would have been even more things to shock me.
 Keep this list of postpartum hacks handy, in case you are as shocked as I was by the experience.)

 (By the way, if you are reading this PRE-delivery and aren’t sleeping anymore – grab yourself a pregnancy pillow (to make sleeping easier – hopefully) @ www.pregnancypillow.com with the code mommyonpurpose50 – a 50$ discount – just for my readers ♥.)

-OK, this one I did read about this in other posts, but they didn’t make it clear how messy it is.
+OK, this one I did read about this in other articles, but they didn’t make it clear how truly messy it is.
 For the first day (or maybe two or three) you’ll stand in the shower (if you can stand) with blood running down the drain.
 You’ll try to sit down to pee and discover that in the time it takes to get your giant underwear up / down the blood might make it all the way to your socks.

 They’ll give you nice white towels in the hospital (because you can bleach the heck out of white and make it white again).
 Don’t assume it’s possible to get dry without making the towels gross.
 And don’t wear your favorite socks.
 (And once you get home, don’t leave your nice bath mat in front of the toilet.
 I had to buy a new bath mat.)

 I expected pain.
 (And, you might be pleased to know that the pain wasn’t quite as bad as I expected it to be.)
 I did NOT expect that when I stood up for more than a minute it would feel like everything was going to… fall out.
 An intense and uncomfortable downward pressure.
 Sort of like the baby’s head was still there (not the burning feeling, just the pressure.)